 Our Gold Coast Criminal Lawyers are here to support you throughout the process and assist you with dealing with the relevant authorities.

-Attwood Marshall Lawyers Gold Coast Criminal team can provide you with options for possible defences available to you if you have been charged with stealing or breaking and entering.
-The team will ensure you understand what to expect from the court process, and what the police must prove in order to make their case.
+Attwood Marshall Lawyers can provide you with options for possible defences available to you if you have been charged with stealing or breaking and entering.
+We will help you understand what to expect from the court process, and what the police must prove in order to make their case.
 We will also explain the types of penalties that will be ordered by the court if you are convicted.

 - Robbery with wounding

 - Aggravated robbery and demanding property with intent to steal

 - Armed robbery in company